phonegap/phonegap-docs/docs/3-references/stockpile-app/1-project-creation.html.md

 ---
-title: Lesson 1 - Project Setup & Creation
+title: Lesson 1 - Project Creation & Setup
 url: references/stockpile-app/1-project-creation
 layout: subpage
 ---

-## Create your project
+This lesson provides the steps to create a new PhoneGap app project based on a starter template and provides details about the resulting project structure.
+Before moving on you will add an icon library and test out your new base app to ensure it's running properly.

+## Project Creation
 1. Open a terminal window and run the `phonegap create` command below, specifying your desired *folder location*,  *package*, *name* and the [PhoneGap Split-Panel template](https://github.com/phonegap/phonegap-template-vue-f7-split-panel) for the `--template` parameter as shown below:

         phonegap create Stockpile com.phonegap.stockpile Stockpile --template https://github.com/phonegap/phonegap-template-vue-f7-split-panel